KiddRwxSsj/NodusNote/README.md

 It doesn't require a complex installation.
 It's a single portable executable that saves everything in its own folder without cluttering your system.

+## AI Usage

+Parts of this project were developed with the assistance of AI tools.
+AI was mainly used to accelerate prototyping, refactor sections of code, explore UI ideas, and reduce repetitive boilerplate work.

+All architecture decisions, debugging, feature integration, and final implementation choices were reviewed and adapted manually.

 ## Where are my notes saved?
 If you're looking for your saved data, it's right next to the `.exe`!